On the smooth transfer for Guo-Jacquet relative trace formulae: Abstract

 \section{Abstract}

-Let $F$ be a $p$-adic field.
-In this article, we study the smooth transfer for relative trace formulae with respect to the symmetric pairs $(\GL_{2n},\GL_n\times\GL_n)$ and $(\GL_n(\D),\GL_n(E))$, where $E$ is a quadratic field extension of $F$ and $\D$ is a quaternion algebra over $F$ containing $E$.
-The smooth transfer is a key step on a generalization of Waldspurger's result on central values of L-functions of $\GL_2$.
-We will reduce the existence of smooth transfer on groups to that on Lie algebras.
-What remains to prove is that Fourier transform commutes with the smooth transfer, and we will prove a partial result on this.
+We establish the existence of smooth transfer for Guo-Jacquet relative trace formulae in $p$-adic case.
+This kind of smooth transfer is a key step towards a generalization of Waldspurger's result on central values of L-functions of $\GL_2$.